-These suggestions come courtesy of a Miss Arabella Whimsey (draw your own conclusions on that one) who apparently wrote to the editor Mr. Town on the 17th February 1755, despite our best attempts we have not managed to locate such a young lady!
+These suggestions come courtesy of a Miss Arabella Whimsey (draw your own conclusions on that one) who apparently wrote to the editor Mr Town on the 17th February 1755, despite our best attempts we have not managed to locate such a young lady!

 You must know I am in love with a very clever man, a Londoner; and as I want to know whether it is my fortune to have him, I have tried all the tricks I can hear of for that purpose.

-I got up last May morning and went into the fields to hear the cuckoo; and when pulled of my left shoe, I found a hair in it, exactly the same last Midsummer Eve.
+I got up last May morning and went into the fields to hear the cuckoo; and when pulled off my left shoe, I found a hair in it, exactly the same last Midsummer Eve.

-The same night, exactly at twelve o’clock, I sowed hempseed in our back yard and said to myself ‘Hempseed I sow, Hempseed I hoe, and he that is my true-love, come after me and mow’.
+The same night, exactly at twelve o’clock, I sowed hempseed in our backyard and said to myself ‘Hempseed I sow, Hempseed I hoe, and he that is my true love, come after me and mow’.
 Will you believe me?
 I looked back and saw him behind me, as plain as eyes could see him.

 After that I took a clean shirt, and turned it, and hung it upon the back of a chair; and very likely my sweetheart would have come and turned it right again (or I heard his step) but I was frightened and could not help speaking, which broke the charm.